AddressFinder/addressfinder-salesforce/README.md

 **_Insert Screencast Walkthrough Here_**

-1. Copy our AddressFinder for Salesforce script from the [AddressFinder for Salesforce script](https://github.com/AbleTech/addressfinder-salesforce/blob/master/addressfinder_salesforce.js) in our GitHub repository
+1. Copy our script source from the [AddressFinder for Salesforce script](https://github.com/AbleTech/addressfinder-salesforce/blob/master/addressfinder_salesforce.js) in our GitHub repository
 2. Paste the script into your VisualForce page
 3. Edit the `CONFIGURATION` block
   1. Enter your AddressFinder license key and country details